PRTG Manual: Pause

 Monitoring for objects can also be paused by applying a schedule (see Account Settings—Schedules) in the Object Settings.
 If you pause a master object by schedule or manually, you do not trigger a status change by dependency.
-See this Knowledge Base article Why will dependent objects not go into paused status automatically when I pause the master object?
+For more information, see the Knowledge Base: Why will dependent objects not go into paused status automatically when I pause the master object?

 If you pause monitoring for a given object in the device tree, all child objects underneath are paused as well.
 For example, if you pause a group, all sensors on all devices in this group are also paused.
 Once an object is paused, you can resume monitoring at any time by selecting Resume from the context menu.
 However, you cannot resume monitoring for single child objects that are paused by a parent object, only for the object you originally set to pause.

 There is a way you can make PRTG pause objects automatically.
 If you have a master object, for example, a master Ping sensor for a device, PRTG can pause all dependent sensors on the device automatically in case the master object is down.
-See Dependencies for more information and mind this Knowledge Base article Why will dependent objects not go into paused status automatically when I pause the master object?
+See section Dependencies for more information and the Knowledge Base: Why will dependent objects not go into paused status automatically when I pause the master object?

 - SSL Certificate Warning